valancej/anchore-blogs/content/dockerfile/dockerfile_gate.md

 ## Why do we need a Dockerfile check?

 A Dockerfile is a text file that contains all commands, in order, to build a Docker image.
 In short, it is the blueprint for the container image environment.
-Since a container is a running instance of an image, in makes sense to incorporate effective mechanisms to check for best practices and potential misconfigurations with the blueprint.
+Since a container is a running instance of an image, in makes sense to incorporate effective mechanisms to check for best practices and potential misconfigurations with the blueprint as early as possible.

 ## Dockerfile gate